MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mappolygon-class.md

 ### StrokeColor

-The color to use to draw the border of the polygon.
+The color in ARGB format to use to draw the border of the polygon.
+The default value is blue (0xff0000ff).

 **Android**